omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 Select the Resource templates that will make up the facets.

-Check the *Show all available templates* box to get a sense of the data that is available for input.
+Check the "Show all available templates" box to get a sense of the data that is available for input.

-When you are satisfied with your settings, click the *Set facet* button.
+When you are satisfied with your settings, click the "Set facet" button.

 **Item set** allows visitors to narrow items by [item set](../content/item-sets.md).